Helene Rother: Early life

 In 1932, Rother gave birth to her daughter, Ina Ann Rother, whose father would later be active in the French Resistance and on the run for years.

-Rother fled from Nazi-occupied France together with her seven-year-old daughter Ina, to a refugee camp in northern Africa where they stayed for four months before finding passage to the US on a ship and arrived in New York City on 11 August 1941.
+Rother fled from Nazi-occupied France, together with her seven-year-old daughter Ina, to a refugee camp in northern Africa, where they stayed for four months before finding passage to the U.S. on a ship and arrived in New York City on 11 August 1941.

 Career

 Rother's first employment in New York was as an illustrator for Marvel Comics.
 In 1943, she moved to Detroit, Michigan, to work for General Motors.
 She joined the interior styling staff and was responsible for upholstery colors and fabrics, lighting, door hardware, and seat construction.

-Although she was Detroit's first woman automotive designer, it was downplayed at the time and her salary as reported in a newspaper was US$600 a month.
-At this time the average wage was $200 for a man.
+Although she was Detroit's first female automotive designer, it was downplayed at the time, and her salary, as reported in a newspaper, was US$600 a month.
+At this time, the average wage was $200 for a man.
 "She was one of the few women to succeed in a man's job during an era when the vast majority of women couldn't even see a glass ceiling-it was hidden behind steel doors."

-In 1947, Rother established her own design studio in the Fisher Building, where she specialized in designs for automotive interiors, furniture, and stained glass windows.
+In 1947, Rother established her design studio in the Fisher Building, specializing in designs for automotive interiors, furniture, and stained glass windows.
 Her business was named Helene Rother Associates.
 In 1948 she published a technical paper with the Society of Automotive Engineers (SAE) asking "Are we doing a good job in our car interiors" She participated in SAE conferences describing that much can be and should be done in improving automobile interior design and the materials used at that time, summarizing what determines quality in textiles "You get exactly what you pay for."
 Her presentation at the annual conference also marked the first time that a woman addressed the SAE.

 In 1949, The SAE Journal reported on Rother's work and her activities advocating for women in the industry.
 They described her "efforts have encompassed items ranging from jewelry and accessories to several of today's automobiles, and quoted her that "even the Army is ahead of industry in employing the talents of women."